Regenera Activa Vs. Hair Transplant: Which is Right For Me?

 Since it is expected that patients, like you, will look for the service that will give them the best value for their money, we’ll help you by comparing these two options today!

 Regenera Activa enters the market with the promise of being different from frustrating hair growth treatment packages.
-It is also a minimally invasive option for patients suffering from androgenetic alopecia or female pattern hair loss who prefer not to go down the surgical route.
+It is also a minimally invasive option for patients suffering from androgenetic alopecia, or pattern hair loss, who prefer not to go down the surgical route.

 The Right Candidate

-It is the answer for those who are willing to improve their aesthetic condition.
-This treatment is suitable for healthy men and women who do not have diseases of the scalp or the skin.
-It is also suitable for patients with hair loss in stages of up to Norwood IV and Ludwig II.
+This treatment is suitable for healthy men and women who don’t have diseases of the scalp or the skin.
+It is also appropriate for patients with hair loss that is up to Norwood IV in men and Ludwig II for women.

-The procedure starts with the doctor injecting a local anaesthetic on the nape area to prepare it for the extraction of a few micro grafts.
+The procedure starts with the doctor injecting a local anaesthetic to the nape area to prepare it for the extraction of a few micro grafts.
 This area is chosen because it is the least susceptible to androgenetic alopecia.
-Once the anaesthetic has taken effect, 4 skin samples with a diameter of 2-2.5 mm each are obtained.
+Once the anaesthetic has taken effect, 4 skin samples with a diameter of 2-2.5 mm each are extracted.